 As Google busily gobbles up the world’s data you may not yet have noticed a change in its Maps program that allows anyone to create immersive 360° images enabled by its Streetview technology.
-(UPDATE: You can also do this easily now with a my post on VR here.)
+(UPDATE: You can also do this easily now with a “>Ricoh Theta S camera that shoots in 360º.
+Check out my post on VR here.)

 Here’s one I did for a restaurant in Montreal, The Monkland Tavern, as well as a much larger one for the Gold Center for Autism and Developmental Disabilities